viukpe/viukpe/README.md

 ### Hello there 👋

-My name is Victor and I'm a computer science student in Canada.
+My name is Victor and I'm a recent computer science graduate in Canada.
 Here's some info about me!

 ⚡ Work experience:
 - Software Developer at ClearRisk Inc. - Full-stack development on the Cloud Engineering team. - St. John's, NL [Sept 2021 - Sept 2022]